Johnson & Johnson COVID-19 vaccine batch fails quality check

 ———

-Associated Press reporters Matt Perrone and Zeke Miller in Washington contributed to this report.
+Johnson reported from Fairless Hills, Pennsylvania, and Lardner from Washington.
+AP reporters Matt Perrone and Zeke Miller in Washington contributed.

 ———